masuqueali91/Data-Analysis-Dashboard-Hotel-Booking-and-Cancelation-Data-Set-/README.md

   ## Dashboard
   <img width="1322" height="462" alt="HotelBooking " src="https://github.com/user-attachments/assets/cf16079a-4ef4-4a19-a6db-42831baccd25" />
   ## Final Conclussion
-  - The project shows that many hotel bookings get canceled, and factors like lead time, deposit type, and booking channel strongly affect cancellations.
-By predicting cancellations, hotels can reduce revenue loss and improve planning.
+  - Hotel booking analysis shows that lead time, deposit type, and booking channel are the main drivers of cancellations.
+By predicting cancellations in advance, hotels can minimize  revenue loss and improve resource planning.